-‘Bachelor in Paradise’ 2017 Spoilers: Ending Has Major Twist In Finale Episode
+‘Bachelor In Paradise’ 2017 Spoilers: Ending Has Major Twist In Finale Episode

 New Bachelor in Paradise 2017 spoilers reveal that the ending has a major twist fans won’t want to miss.
 The Season 4 finale will be something completely different than anything seen before.
-Usually the roses are handed out, final eliminations take place, and proposals are made.
+Usually, the roses are handed out, final eliminations take place, and proposals are made.
 Things will play out a bit differently for the 2017 summer season of Bachelor in Paradise, however.
-With the show receiving more anticipation due to the scandal involving Corinne Olympios and DeMario Jackson, the latest spoilers dropped will pull people in even more!
+With the show receiving more anticipation due to the scandal involving Corinne Olympios and DeMario Jackson, the latest spoilers will pull people in even more!

 Chris Harrison tells Entertainment Weekly that Bachelor fans will get a massive dose of updates on how relationships formed on the show are doing post-filming.
 It’s an unprecedented take on the show with the season’s finale being taped live.

 Bachelor in Paradise 2017 only took 14 days total to film.
 Prior seasons of the series took a whole 18 days, but due to the scandal involving Corinne and DeMario, production moved at breakneck speed.
 Harrison shares that since time “was cut down and compacted,” the show “will extend back into the real world.”
 The live finale will give fans a chance to “catch up with everyone” so they can find out what’s been happening with the cast and the relationships that blossomed when Bachelor in Paradise was ending in Mexico.
-It’s expected to be a “a lot more fun” having a live studio audience, Harrison says.
+It’s expected to be “a lot more fun” having a live studio audience, Harrison says.

 Bachelor in Paradise season 4 to air a live finale https://t.co/3osuYZ9zVr